-Note - The man page can be referenced on the XSCF Shell, and it provides the same content as the SPARC Enterprise M4000/M5000/M8000/M9000 Servers XSCF Reference Manual.
+Note - The man page can be referenced on the XSCF Shell, and it provides the same content as the SPARC Enterprise M3000/M4000/M5000/M8000/M9000 Servers XSCF Reference Manual.

-5. Documentations and Supporting on the Web
+5. Documentation and Support on the Web

-The latest information about other documents and the supporting of the SPARC Enterprise series are provided on the website.
+The latest information about other documents and the support for your server are provided on the websites.

 a.
-Message:
+Message